KarlGW/azfunc/README.md

         // The incoming request body did not match the expected one,
         // this is equivalent of a HTTP 400 and should not signal to
         // the function host that it has failed, but still
-        // stop further exection and return.
+        // stop further execution and return.
         ctx.Outputs.HTTP().WriteHeader(http.StatusBadRequest)
         return nil
     }